rosswatersjr-cell/Media-Player/README.md

 This Script Requires Microsoft.AppInstaller >= 1.28.190.0,  Gyan.FFmpeg >= 8.0.1,
 And NirSoft.SoundVolumeView >= 2.50 Which Is Automatically Installed.
-Once Your Script Or Executable Is Setup And Running Ok, If Any Of These 3 Programs Are Updated To A Later Version, Delete The Config.json File Associated With The Script So The New Paths Can Be Recorded In A New Config.json File.
+Once Your Script Or Executable Is Setup And Running Ok, If Any Of These 3 Programs Are Updated To A Later Version, select "Set To Default State" In The File Menu So The New Versions Can Be Recorded In A New Config.json File.

 # Notes Before Running Script: